MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

         generic_content: >-
           ### Hunger for continued improvement

           We ran a mock audit of Insight’s website.
-The purpose was to practice and present a real plan for changes that should and could be implemented internally.
+The purpose was to practice and present to project stakeholders a real plan for changes that should and could be implemented internally.

           **The practice audit included:**
       - type: cards
         process: true